 What Other Options Exist to Pay for Senior Care?

-- Personal savings and retirement accounts
+- Private pay, including personal savings and retirement accounts

 - Reverse mortgages